nmshd/rust-crypto/CONTRIBUTION.md

 ## Pull Requests

 A PR should have a good description of what has been added, changed and removed.
-Examples might be usefull.
+Examples might be useful.

 Before merging a PR go over the [checklist](.github/PULL_REQUEST_TEMPLATE/default.md).